 - component The name of the component, use ALL_COMPONENTS to choose all components - use_ser Use Stable-Element-Reference(SER).
 The user-defined reference state is used if this setting is set to False.

-Returns A new ChemicalPotentialOfComponent object.
+A new ChemicalPotentialOfComponent object.

-classmethod distance (region: str = 'All') \rightarrow tc_python.quantity.Distance Creates a quantity representing the distance [m].

-Parameters region - The name of the region or All to choose global.
+classmethod distance(region: str = 'All') \rightarrow Distance region - The name of the region or All to choose global.